The Fall 2016 application will go live in September. Please visit the LSAC website to review the application process.

 Can I come in for an interview?

 Any and all applicants are invited to visit BU Law and may schedule either an in-person or telephone appointment with an admissions counselor.
 These are non-evaluative meetings for you to gather information and ask all of your questions in an informal setting.
-The schedule a visit, email firstname.lastname@example.org.
+To schedule a visit, email firstname.lastname@example.org.

 When can I expect a final decision if I am on the waitlist?